How to Add a Checkbox to a Google Doc

-If you’re using the mobile app, on the other hand, there is no direct way of inserting checkboxes, as the mobile app’s functionality is limited.
+On the other hand, if you’re using the mobile app, there is no direct way of inserting checkboxes as the mobile app’s functionality is limited.
 This could potentially change, as there is an option to get Add-ons to increase Google Docs mobile’s functionality, but it is currently unsupported.
 For now, you can either use the web browser version or stick to the desktop one.

-How to Add a Checkbox to Google Docs on iPhone
+How to Add a Checkbox to Google Docs on an iPhone or iPad

 Other than the availability of Google Docs mobile on the Apple App Store, there are no differences between the iOS version and the Android version.
-The instructions to access Google Docs on the iPhone is the same as that on the Android.
-As with the Android, checkboxes aren’t available in the iPhone mobile version.
+The instructions to access Google Docs on the iPhone are the same as on the Android.
+As with Android, checkboxes aren’t available in the iPhone mobile version.
 Either access it through a web browser or use the desktop app.

-How to Add a Checkbox on Google Sheets Using an Android Device
+How to Add a Checkbox in Google Sheets using an Android Device

 Unlike Google Docs, the mobile version of Google Sheets for Android has the checkbox functionality intact.
 If you wish to use it to create your checklist instead, do the following:

 - Tap on the + icon on the lower right.

 - Then, select the cells to which you want to add a checkbox.